dseifert/homeassistant2influxdb/README.md

 Dependency installation:
 1. `. .venv/bin/activate`
-2. `pip install -r home-assistant-core/requirements.txt`
+2. `pip install -r requirements.txt`
-3. `pip install -r requirements.txt`
+3. `pip install -r home-assistant-core/requirements.txt`

+For MySQL
+1. `sudo apt install libmysqlclient-dev`

+For MariaDB
+1. `sudo apt install libmariadbclient-dev`

 Run script:
-1. Copy your InfluxDB configuration from Home Assistant to influxdb.yaml.
+1. Use and edit the provided influxdb.yaml example OR copy your InfluxDB configuration from Home Assistant to influxdb.yaml.
    This should be the file that you include via `influxdb: !include influx.yaml` in your installation (i.e. it does not start with `influxdb:\n`!).
    It must not include any !secret statements but rather the token (for v2)